Traditional Students Orientation Frequently Asked Questions

 When will I get my books?

 You can order your books ahead of time online here and they will be ready for you when you arrive on Friday.
-You can also pick them up after orientation, just before classes begin.
-A good day would be Monday, August 18.
+You can also pick them up after orientation, just before classes begin on Monday, August 15.
 Books are not included in the tuition cost and you are encouraged but not obliged to purchase them from our on –campus Barnes & Noble bookstore.

 Why should I attend orientation?